 In each of the steps, the program P_1 or P_2 is applied but the registers are permuted in some order.
-Using the inductive hypothesis, f has length $4 \cdot 4^{d-1} = 4^d$, concluding the inductive argument. \square
+Using the inductive hypothesis, f has length $4 \cdot 4^{d-1} = 4^d$, concluding the inductive argument.

-The converse of Barrington's theorem also holds:
+The converse of Barrington's theorem also holds.
+A formula is a circuit in which each gate has fan-out one.

-Theorem 8.
+Theorem 5.
 If f has a branching program of width w and length l then it has an AND/OR formula of depth (log l).